Bottom up is a winning strategy

 Fund local feet on the street

-The highest leverage work in 2018 was done by unsung grassroots groups that worked neighbor-to-neighbor on shoestring budgets.
-This year-round field organizing work has proven to be the most effective way to engage and turn out unlikely voters.
+The 2018 midterms were an enormous victory for local grassroots groups working neighbor-to-neighbor.
+This year-round field organizing work has proven to be the most effective way to engage and turn out new voters.
 But funding dries up in non-election years, forcing layoffs of talented staff and trained organizers.
 These groups are like little birds.
 They don’t eat a lot.
 But they need to be fed all the time.

 Airlift lets you invest in groups that help young, black and brown people fight for issues they really care about--like immigrant and worker rights, justice reform, healthcare and education.
+When they’re engaged, they vote.
 Each Airlift fund invests in 5-6 proven local groups that are working now to win in 2020.
-And 10 of our groups are tipping the scales in the top 5 presidential states that we have to win to beat Trump--Michigan, Wisconsin, Pennsylvania, Florida and Arizona.
+And 10 of our groups are tipping the scales in the top 5 presidential states we need to win to beat Trump: Michigan, Wisconsin, Pennsylvania, Florida and Arizona.

 California, Arizona, and Nevada had enough winnable races in 2018 to get Democrats one-third of the way toward control of Congress.
 Done!
 You’re investing in six powerful groups: one statewide, one each in Orange County and the Central Valley, plus one front line group in Nevada and two in Arizona.

 In 2018 Airlift helped 5 heroic midwestern groups make urgent repairs to the old blue wall that crumbled in 2016.
 Well, the Midwest came back!
 In Michigan, Wisconsin and Pennsylvania, Republicans lost every statewide office.
 Where some despaired, we saw opportunity.
 And we see even more in 2019 and 2020.